harrisonadkin/MTRX2700-Final-Lab/README.md

 *Serial block diagram*
 <img width="616" alt="Screen Shot 2021-06-01 at 10 22 52 am" src="https://user-images.githubusercontent.com/79881907/120251010-7575d580-c2c3-11eb-8d8e-7aeaef8c6da3.png">

+---

 The second interfacing interaction was in hardware, through the utilisation of the liquid crystal display unit.
 This was particularly useful to update real time instructions when using the board to drive the circuit (i.e: when the buttons were used in calibration).
 This was chosen to allow a connection in hardware that would communication throughout operation, if say, the code were used to drive a real-world device that needed to communicate with user.
 The system was chosen to operate without a cursor or blinking, to prevent the false interpretation of active communication.

 *LCD block diagram*
 <img width="550" alt="Screen Shot 2021-06-01 at 10 22 55 am" src="https://user-images.githubusercontent.com/79881907/120251019-7e66a700-c2c3-11eb-9e51-c45d5c6f728e.png">

+---

+Finally, the use of the buzzer through an implemented "music module" allowed both a boot and error noise signal to provide the user with an auditory que on correct use.
+In particular the boot noise was to signal not to use the hardware until boot had completed (with a complementary boot LCD instruction) and the error noise was leveraged to prevent misuse of the board (i.e physically disrupting the servos to incorrect & harmful positions).
+This was done through an output compare that triggered the buzzer to operate at different PWM frequencies based on the respective note, and hold for a certain duration.
+Varying scores for any buzzer sound can be implemented within the module.

+*Music Module block diagram*
 <img width="359" alt="Screen Shot 2021-06-01 at 10 23 07 am" src="https://user-images.githubusercontent.com/79881907/120251064-ab1abe80-c2c3-11eb-9c7f-1aadcea7a774.png">

+---

+Ultimately, these three modules were triggered through a boot/help function that initialised on running the script.
+Despite this providing no additional features to the system, it housed this module and compartmentalised how the three interfacing systems were used.

+*Help Module block diagram*
 <img width="469" alt="Screen Shot 2021-06-01 at 10 22 59 am" src="https://user-images.githubusercontent.com/79881907/120251070-afdf7280-c2c3-11eb-90b5-b9930a0da4ee.png">

+### Examination of code

 ### Module 2 - Calibration
 This module aims to address the issue of drifting which is inherent in sensors.
 This module calculates the error offsets for later data cleaning as well as general testing of the hardware.
 This module includes the calibration procedure prompts given to the user through the liquid crystal display, as well as the calibration calculations itself.